 Wrapping Up Last Week: The Crusaders concluded the regular season without a hitch in their step, sweeping all six sets they played in victories over Chicago State on Friday (25-13, 25-12, 25-21) and against Wright State on Saturday (25-19, 25-19, 25-16).
 Valpo utilized solely underclassmen in the front row against the Cougars, with Andrea Balsis registering a team-high 11 kills, while against Wright State, Allison Sears and Angie Porché each tallied 13 kills and Brittany Malicoat recorded a match-best 22 digs.

-The Crusaders are 12-7 all-time against Green Bay, with each team winning on its home court this season.
+The Matchups: The Crusaders are 12-7 all-time against Green Bay, with each team winning on its home court this season.
 Most recently, Valpo swept the Phoenix (25-18, 25-23, 25-14) at the ARC on Oct.
 25, with Porché leading the way with 11 kills.
 Kim Bukowski registered 37 assists, while Brittany Malicoat tallied 27 digs on the back line.

 In possible second-round matchups, Valpo is 14-5 all-time against Cleveland State, including 3-2 and 3-0 victories this year, and 6-14 all-time against Wright State, with a pair of sweeps this season.
 Against the other side of the bracket, Valpo is 11-11 against Milwaukee, 9-24 versus Loyola, 7-22 against Butler, 15-21 versus UIC and 12-6 against Youngstown State.